 High-Cal Fruit Smoothies

 A fruit smoothie sounds like a virtuous choice for an afternoon pick-me-up, but be forewarned: Many store-bought options are blended with high-calorie dairy bases and cheap sweeteners that make them more dessert-like than diet-friendly.
-A small Baskin Robbins Mango Banana Smoothie packs 440 calories, nearly a third of what the average woman on a 1500-calorie weight loss diet needs in an entire day.
-Not to mention 96 grams of sugar — that’s more than you’ll find in 7 scoops of the chain's Rainbow Sherbet.
-Adding insult to injury, banana doesn’t feature once on the ingredients list.
+Take Naked’s Might Mango Fruit Smoothie, which has 57 grams of sugar per bottle.

 “I don’t drink soda.
-A long time ago cola had cocaine in it, and it’s arguably gotten even more unhealthy since then,” says Guillem Gonzalez-Lomas, MD, sports medicine specialist and assistant professor of Orthopaedic Surgery at NYU Langone Medical Center.
+A long time ago cola had cocaine in it, and it’s arguably gotten even more unhealthy since then,” says Gonzalez-Lomas.
 “Most sodas contain phosphorus, which binds to calcium and increases calcium loss, which is terrible for bone health.
 Plus, just one can is filled with 40 grams of sugar—the equivalent of 20 sugar cubes—which makes it challenging for the body to maintain healthy glucose and insulin levels.
 And diet soda is potentially worse.
 Diet beverages contain low doses of carcinogens and artificial sweeteners that have potentially dangerous effects on the brain and metabolism.
 While everything in moderation is reasonable, I steer clear of sodas—high risk, no reward.”

 “I eat a very clean, plant-based diet so the avoid list is long for me.
 However, even for those who eat meat, the processed varieties are a bad choice,” warns David L. Katz, MD, MPH, Director of the Yale University Prevention Research Center and President of the American College of Lifestyle Medicine.
 “While the link between meat and chronic disease is fairly tenuous, the connection between salt-, sugar- and chemical-laden processed meats and chronic disease risk is strong and consistent.
 If you eat meat, it should be pure—like you want your own muscles to be.
 If you eat the highly processed, adulterated meats they may pay it forward to the meat on your own bones.”